-Vacuum suction treatments are likely to result in some desquamation of surface skin cells although the amount that occurs would be very limited.
+Vacuum suction treatments are also likely to result in some desquamation of surface skin cells, although the amount that occurs would be limited.
 In addition, although the trend is to leave pustules to the medical profession, specialist nozzles are still included for extractions in machines designed to be used on the face.

-Large cups are sometimes included for body treatments and salons that specialise in vacuum suction to treat cellulite or to augment a weight reduction program, tend to use machines with multiple large cups specifically designed for the body.
-Their effectiveness is open to question.
-Cellulite can perhaps be seen as a late twentieth century beauty equivalent of the wrinkles, crépy throats and double chin problems of the past, given that current beauty treatments for it are highly speculative and are unlikely to produce a permanent fix.
+Large cups are included in vacuum suction machines designed for body treatments and are used in salons to treat cellulite or to augment a weight reduction program.
+Their effectiveness is questionable.
+Cellulite can perhaps be seen as a late twentieth century beauty equivalent of the wrinkles, crépy throats and double chin problems of the past.
+Many beauty treatments for it are highly speculative and are unlikely to produce a permanent fix.

 Covery, A. D. (1903).
 The secrets of specialists.
 Detroit: Physicians Supply Company.